rcbops/re-jenkins/README.md

 `validate-plugin-exists.sh` script.
 This is handy if you simply want to validate that the plugin name and version number exist and are valid.
 It may save some time if you are adding/shuffling around plugins.

+## Docker Image

+The Release Engineering team Jenkins image is based on the [official Jenkins image](https://github.com/jenkinsci/docker/blob/master/Dockerfile-alpine) which is based on Alpine OS.

 ## Manual Image Building